NHSDigital/fhir-transforms/README.md

 MedicationRequest.extension.valueCodeableConcept.coding.system
 ```

-where the `./source.json` is (a contrived, incomplete MedicationRequest resource with an extension), i.e.
+where the `./tutorial/data/input/source.json` (a contrived, incomplete MedicationRequest resource with an extension) is,

 ```json
 {